-- Lose Control Lose Your License Law: Principals and/or principal's designee will be able to issue a DEC to a student if the student needs the certificate to drive to and from school, a drug or alcohol treatment counseling program, as appropriate, or a mental health treatment program, and no other transportation is available.
+- In all cases of hardship, documented proof must accompany the hardship request. - Documentation must demonstrate the need for the student to continue to drive. - Lose Control Lose Your License Law: Principals and/or principal's designee will be able to issue a DEC to a student if the student needs the certificate to drive to and from school, a drug or alcohol treatment counseling program, as appropriate, or a mental health treatment program, and no other transportation is available.
 This only applies to students with a Level 2 or 3 N.C. driver's license, as students with a permit (Level 1) cannot drive by themselves. - Clarify No other transportation is available Students with access to a school bus, carpooling, having a parent or other relative drive, or using other modes of transportation (bicycle, city bus, taxi, etc.) shall be denied a hardship.
 The parent must prove that no other transportation is available.
 School system employees are not required to investigate other means of transportation for a student.